MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/mobile-app/newux-error-on-start-missing-files.md

 ---
-title: Error on start due to missing files in the solution
+title: Field Service mobile app fails to start due to missing files in the solution
-description: Helps resolve Dynamics 365 Field Service mobile app launch issues.
+description: Resolves Dynamics 365 Field Service mobile app launch issues due to missing source records.
 author: JonBaker007
 ms.author: jobaker
 ms.reviewer: mhart
-ms.date: 11/15/2024
+ms.date: 12/04/2024
-ms.custom: sap:Mobile application
+ms.custom: sap:Mobile application\Application is throwing errors
 ---

-# Error on start due to missing files in the solution
+# The Field Service mobile app fails to start due to missing files in the solution

+This article provides a resolution for an issue where the [Dynamics 365 Field Service mobile app](/dynamics365/field-service/mobile/overview) fails to start.

 ## Symptoms

-An error occurs when starting the [new mobile app experience](/dynamics365/field-service/mobile/do-work-newux) stating that certain files are missing.
+When you start to use the [new user experience in the Dynamics 365 Field Service mobile app](/dynamics365/field-service/mobile/do-work-newux), you receive an error message that states certain files are missing.

 ## Cause

 Some required source records are missing.
 These records should be created when installing the solution, but in rare cases, they don't get created successfully or get corrupted.
-It is also possible that a user deleted the records.
+It's also possible that a user deleted the records.

 ## Resolution

-### Step 1: Check if the mobilesource table contains data
+### Step 1: Check if the MobileSource table contains data

 1. Go to [Power Apps](https://make.powerapps.com/) and open the environment to check.

-1. Select **Tables**, choose the **All** filter and search for the table `MobileSource (msdyn_mobilesource)`.
+1. Select **Tables**, select the **All** filter and search for the `MobileSource (msdyn_mobilesource)` table.

-1. Select the table and verify if the table contains the following data in the **Name** column:
+1. Select the table and verify if it contains the following data in the **Name** column:

    - /card/bookingListViewItem.yml
    - /card/defaultViewItem.yml